georgematheos/vs-app-backend/storage-formats.md

 * `username`: string (the username of a user who is on Vs restrictions)
 * `dormitory`: string (the dorm of the user who is on Vs restrictions [null if day student])
 * `_id`
+* `automaticEndTimedEventId`: id.
+This field may not be included.
+If included, it is the id of a timed event that has been set to end vs restrictions at the specified if a user does not do so beforehand.

 ### timed-events
 This service is only for use by the server.
 It is used to store data about events that have to